Super Bowl XXI: Second quarter

-On Denver's first drive of the second quarter, Elway dropped back to pass from his own 18-yard line on third down.
-The Giants' pass rush forced him to scramble out of the pocket, but it gave him time to find receiver Vance Johnson, who was wide open, for a 54-yard completion.
-Elway then moved the Broncos down the field further and after a third down completion to Steve Sewell, the third time Denver converted on the drive (Elway found Mobley for a second first down after the Johnson play), they had the ball on the New York 1 with a chance to go up by 10.
+After Denver forced a punt by New York to start the second quarter, Elway dropped back to pass from his own 18-yard line on 3rd-and-12.
+The Giants' pass rush forced him to scramble out of the pocket, but it gave him enough time to find wide receiver Vance Johnson for a 54-yard completion.
+Elway then moved the Broncos down the field further and after a third down completion to running back Steve Sewell, the third time Denver converted on the drive (Elway found Mobley for a second first down after the Johnson play), they had the ball on the New York 1-yard line with a chance to take a two-score lead.

-Needing a stop, the Giants stood their ground.
-First, Elway tried a run-pass option, but Taylor broke through the line and tackled him for a one-yard loss.
-Carson stopped fullback Gerald Willhite on the next play for no gain on a run up the middle, and Carl Banks chased down Winder as he attempted to score on a sweep, tackling him for a four-yard loss.
-After losing five yards in three plays, Karlis tried to salvage the drive with a field goal, but he missed from 23 yards, giving him the record for the shortest missed field goal in Super Bowl history.
+However, the Giants' defense stood their ground.
+First, Elway tried a run-pass option, but Taylor broke through the line and tackled him for a 1-yard loss.
+Carson stopped fullback Gerald Willhite on the next play for no gain on a run up the middle, and linebacker Carl Banks chased down Winder as he attempted to score on a sweep, tackling him for a 4-yard loss, bringing up 4th-and-goal from the 5.
+Karlis tried to salvage the drive with a 24-yard field goal, but he missed it wide right, giving him the record for the shortest missed field goal in Super Bowl history.

-The Giants picked up a first down on the first play of the ensuing drive as Mark Bavaro caught a pass from Simms for twelve yards on the first play from scrimmage.
-Simms followed that up with an eight-yard completion to Stacy Robinson, and two plays later Morris picked up a first down with a short run.
+The Giants picked up a first down on the first play of the ensuing drive as Bavaro caught a 12-yard pass from Simms on the first play from scrimmage.
+Simms followed that up with an 8-yard completion to Robinson, and two plays later, Morris picked up a first down with a short run.
 The drive stalled there, and the Broncos got the ball back on their 15.
-Elway was sacked on the first play of the ensuing drive, setting up a second down.
-What followed was one of the more crucial calls of the game.
+Elway was tackled for a 2-yard loss by defensive end Leonard Marshall on the first play of the ensuing drive.

-With the ball on the Denver 13, Elway found Clarence Kay for a gain of 25 yards and an apparent first down.
-However, referee Jerry Markbreit conferred with his crew and reversed the call, determining that Kay had not controlled the football before being tackled.
+What followed was one of the more controversial calls of the game.
+With the ball on his own 13-yard line, Elway found tight end Clarence Kay for a gain of 25 yards and an apparent first down.
+However, referee Jerry Markbreit conferred with his crew and reversed the call, determining that Kay had not controlled the ball before being tackled.
 However, the discussion among the crew continued for some time before NFL Director of Officiating Art McNally paged umpire Bob Boylston; this meant that, for the first time, the newly introduced instant replay system would be used in a Super Bowl.

-The crew then waited while McNally and the officials in the replay booth took a second look at the play.
-They ruled that the play would stand as called, as an incomplete pass.
-Indeed, there were no conclusive replays that the officials could find that indicated Kay caught the pass.
-CBS, however, was able to find one that the officials had not seen; the production crew found a reverse angle shot of the play that proved conclusively that Kay caught the pass cleanly.
-The network broadcast this replay toward the end of the first half.